‘I, I will be king

 The angel shows me how to control time.
 He calls it the Time Warp.

-If I want to go ahead in time, I put my hands on my hips and take a jump to the left, instantly waking up in the future.
+If I want to go ahead in time, I put my hands on my hips and take a jump to the left, then a jump to the right, and instantly waking up in the future.
 Or, if I want time to slow down or stop it, I do the pelvic thrust.
 The only hitch is I can’t go back in time.
 The angel knows I’ll go back and kill Jeff before I’m killed.
 I’m becoming quite butch.
 But reverse time travel is impossible.
 Maybe because I’m invisible.

 “Maybe I’ll understand an example better,” I telepath to him.